jagi/meteor-astronomy/README.md

 - `oninitclass`
 - `oninitinstance`

-Each method is executed in different context.
-The invocation context is related to the name of method.
+Each method is executed in a different context.
+The invocation context is related to the name of a method.

-- `oninitmodule` - `this` points to `window` object
+- `oninitmodule` - `this` points to the `window` object
-- `oninitclass` - `this` points to the class
+- `oninitclass` - `this` points to the the class
-- `oninitinstance` - `this` points to class's instance (document being created)
+- `oninitinstance` - `this` points to the class's instance (document being created)

 The best way to learn how to write own modules is investigating existing modules.

 ## Contribution

-If you have any suggestions or want to write new features or behaviors please contact me, or just create issue or pull request.
+If you have any suggestions or want to write new features or behaviors please contact me, or just create an issue or a pull request.

 ## License